UPDATED 20 May 2021

 - Change Allegiance (175) order is not allowed in this game

-- Transport by Caravans (948) is only allowed between a nation’s own PCs
+- Transport by Caravans (948) can be used between a nation’s own PCs without limitation

 - Transfer Ownership (949) is not allowed in this game